HD60Hz/squad-lab1-store/README.md

 A better way to print a list in tabular form is to use some existing library like _tabulate_.
 tabulate tries to detect column types automatically, and aligns the values properly

-We begin by installing it using :
+We begin by installing it using:
 ```shell
 pip install tabulate
 ```